sajozsattila/mur2_editor/app/static/manual.md

 + Markdown + img -- Markdown with rendered LaTeX images
 + H -- habr.com Markdown

-You can download your work locally by clicking on <span class="fontawsome fas fa-file-download"></span> in the toolbar.
-The content of this file will be the same as in the preview.
-So for example: if you want to save the output in Markdown you should switch the preview to Markdown first.
+Work can be downoaded locally by clicking on <span class="fontawsome fas fa-file-download"></span> in the toolbar.
+The content of the file will be the same as the preview.
+So for example; if you want to save the output in Markdown, simply switch the preview to Markdown first.

 ### Version control {#vc}
-For saved Article, we keep the last 20 version in our database.
-So you can roll back to your changes to a specific historical time if needed.
+For saved Articles, μr² stores the last 20 versions so you can rollback changes to a specific historical time if needed.

 ### Publish and export {#export}

 #### Wordpress.com {#wp}
-You can export your work directly to Wordpress.com in the side menu icon.
-To run the export, you need to set up your username, password and site address.
+Work can be exported directly to Wordpress.com in the sidebar menu.
+To export, you just need to input your username, password and site address.
 These settings will be saved in cookies on your browser.

 #### Medium.com {#medium}

 Inline math formula is not supported.
 You will need to set your integration token for this to work and it will be saved in cookies on your browser.
-Unfortunately, Medium.com does not support client-side calls, so this integration token needs to skip the server.
+Unfortunately, Medium.com does not support client-side calls, so the integration token is needed to skip the server.

 #### LaTeX and PDF {#pdf}
-The HTML standard is improving with time.
-But honestly speaking, it is still far from meeting the real typography standard.
-This is why μr² prefer [LaTeX](#pdf) to handle the following tasks:
+The HTML standard is improving with time but speaking honestly, it is still far from meeting the real typography standard.
+This is why μr² prefers using [LaTeX](#pdf) to handle the following tasks:

 + Loading the language-specific hyphenation patterns and other typographical conventions.
 Babel provides basic line breaking for CJK scripts as well as non-standard hyphenation such as “ff” → “ff-f”, repeated hyphens, and ranked rules.
 + Setting the script and language tags of the current font, if possible.